jmanwillz/ACML-Project/README.md

 # ACML Project

 The project for AC & ML requires you to analyse a dataset using machine learning techniques and present your methods and results.
+The specification can be found [here](./specification/ACML%20Project%202025.pdf).

 ## Team